Technorely/tendermint/docs/spec/abci/abci.md

   - `Power (int64)`: Voting power of the validator
 - **Usage**:
   - Validator identified by PubKey
-  - Used to tell Tendermint to update the validator set
+  - Used to tell Tenderely to update the validator set

 ### VoteInfo